Great Wines for Seafood

 Glass of white wine beside a plate of raw oysters

-Simple preparations, or dishes that have very light flavours like citrus, olive oil, or gently salty influences from nori or soy sauce, a bright, light white like Loire’s Muscadet, Santorini’s Assyrtiko, or Picpoul from the south of France, works perfectly.
+For simple preparations, such as raw oysters or tuna, or dishes that have very light flavours like citrus or olive oil, such as a Mexican shrimp ceviche, bright, light white wines like Loire’s Muscadet, Santorini’s Assyrtiko, or Picpoul from the south of France, work perfectly.

 My favourite pairing for fried foods like shrimp tempura, classic fish and chips, fritto misto, and fried calamari is brut sparkling wine.
-I love the whimsy of the high-low pairing, but beyond that, the bubbles seem to scrub away the excess oil, while the salt in the food really perks up the fruit in the wine.
-If you feel at all self-conscious about cracking open a bottle of Dom Perignon at your local fish fry (though I don’t know why you would), other, more subtle, yet equally delicious options include dry Riesling, Chablis, or good Pinot Grigio from Northern Italy.
+I love the surprising juxtaposition of the high-low pairing, but beyond that, the bubbles seem to scrub away the excess oil, while the salt in the food really perks up the fruit in the wine.
+If you feel at all self-conscious about cracking open a bottle of Dom Perignon at your local fish fry (though I think that's a baller move), other, more subtle, yet equally delicious, options include dry Riesling, Chablis, or good-quality Pinot Grigio from Northern Italy.

-With richer dishes like lobster with butter, seared scallops, or grilled halibut or bass, a white wine with a bit more texture and weight is a better option.
-Think silky Chardonnay, rich Viognier, or white Rhône wines made from Marsanne and Rousanne.
+With richer dishes like lobster and butter, seared scallops in buerre blanc, or grilled halibut or bass, a white wine with a bit more texture, weight and a subtle wink of oak, is a better option.
+Think silky Chardonnay, rich Viognier, or Rhône-styled Marsanne-Roussane blends.

-Fatty fish that are often darker in colour – salmon, anchovies, mackerel, ahi tuna – light reds and bold rosés work well as they have the tart, red fruit acidity to lift the oily meat, but also lack the firm tannins that would overwhelm a fish.
+Fatty fish that are often darker in colour – salmon, anchovies, mackerel, ahi tuna – light reds and bold rosés work well as they have the tart, red-fruit acidity to lift the oily meat.
+Ligher styled reds and deep pinks are also lighter in tannins so as not to overwhelm a fish.
 Pinot Noir is a classic pairing for salmon, while a hearty rosé, such as Tavel, makes a lovely pairing for anchovies whether served whole, or in a preparation like Caesar salad dressing or garlicky bagna càuda.

 Hear From Real People!